mroswell/docs-archive/ch1.md

 Before we edit the template, we're going to install Vuetify.
 Vuetify is a cool library that gives a Material Design styling to your Vue apps.
 In this chapter, we're only going to use it to create a switch, but we'll use it more in future chapters.

+>Vuetify is a semantic component framework for Vue.
+It aims to provide clean, semantic and reusable components for building your application.
+You can find full documentation for it [here](https://vuetifyjs.com/en/getting-started/quick-start)

 Install it by clicking the 'Add Dependency' button in the Dependency dropdown area on the left in Code Sandbox.
 Search for 'Vuetify' and install it.

 Check whether the dependency is installed by opening `package.json` and checking the "dependencies" object.
 It should look like this: